-The Bank was the third largest chartered bank in Canada in terms of total assets, and the fourth largest in terms of market capitalization, as of October 31, 1999, and ranks among the twenty-five largest banks based in North America.
+The Bank was the fifth largest chartered bank in Canada in terms of total assets, and the fourth largest in terms of market capitalization, as of October 31, 2000, and ranks among the twenty-five largest banks based in North America.
 The Bank offers a broad range of credit and non-credit products and services directly and through special-purpose Canadian and non-Canadian subsidiaries, offices and branches.
-As at October 31, 1999, the Bank maintained 1,042 bank branches in Canada and operated internationally in major financial markets and trading areas in 16 other countries, including the United States and Mexico.
-The Harris Bank group (Harris Bankcorp, Inc. and Harris Bankmont, Inc.), wholly-owned by the Bank, operates its own banking business in the United States based in Chicago, engaging in commercial banking, investment and trust businesses.
-The Bank has a 16% equity interest (20% voting interest) in Grupo Financiero Bancomer, a bank holding company resident in Mexico.
-The Bank also provides a full range of investment dealer services through the Nesbitt Burns group of companies which includes The Nesbitt Burns Corporation Limited, a major fully-integrated Canadian investment dealer in which the Bank owns 100 percent of the voting shares, and Nesbitt Burns Securities Inc., the Bank's wholly-owned registered securities dealer in the United States.
-Through these and other operations, the Bank is building a North American financial services organization with a broad range of capabilities in Canada, the United States and Mexico.
+As at October 31, 2000, the Bank maintained 983 bank branches in Canada and operated internationally in major financial markets and trading areas in 14 other countries, including the United States.
+The Harris Bank group (Harris Bankcorp, Inc.), wholly-owned by the Bank, operates its own banking business in the United States based in Chicago, providing private client and personal trust services as well as corporate and investment banking.
+The Bank also provides a full range of investment dealer services through the BMO Nesbitt Burns group of companies which includes BMO Nesbitt Burns Corporation Limited, a major fully-integrated Canadian investment dealer in which the Bank owns 100 percent of the voting shares, and BMO Nesbitt Burns Corp., the Bank's wholly-owned registered securities dealer in the United States.

-The Bank is comprised of three operating groups: Personal and Commercial Client Group is responsible for providing financial services to retail and commercial businesses in Canada and the United States through its branch and automated banking machine networks, electronic banking products including mbanx® services, credit card, corporate electronic banking, telebanking, and alliances with the Bank's affiliated corporation Grupo Financiero Bancomer; Private Client Group is responsible for providing wealth management services to individuals, including the services of Nesbitt Burns and Asset Management Services, which include Investorline® discount brokerage, First Canadian® Funds, and Jones Heward investment management services and Harris Private Bank; Investment Banking Group is responsible for relationship management for large corporate and institutional customers, risk management, the delivery of treasury products and corporate and investment banking in Canada and the United States.
+The Bank comprises three operating groups: Personal and Commercial Client Group is responsible for providing financial services to personal and commercial customers in Canada and the United States through its branches as well as directly through bmo.com, harrisbank.com, BMO mbanx Direct and a network of automatic banking machines; Private Client Group is responsible for providing wealth management services to individuals, including the services of BMO Nesbitt Burns, BMO Investorline, Harris Investorline and Harris Private Bank; Investment Banking Group is responsible for relationship management for large corporate, institutional and government customers, the delivery of treasury products and corporate and investment banking in Canada and the United States.
 Risk management, technology and other corporate services are provided to the operating groups by Corporate Support.